The Chamber Music Fund

 Applications should be emailed to: admin@chambermusicfund.org.uk

 Completed applications will be forwarded to the Trustees for assessment.
-Where deemed appropriate, the Director General may enter into preliminary discussions with potential applicants.
+Where deemed appropriate, the CMF Manager may enter into preliminary discussions with potential applicants.

 The Trustees will be responsible for determining which organisations are successful.
 It is expected that grants of between £500 and £2000 will be awarded according to merit.